by Gregory Price.

 However, if we regularly use spaces to separate our paragraphs, our ability to use them for certain effect becomes watered down, like my mom’s lemonade (one of her lesser recipes), and we are simply spilling out a potent splash of ingredient to the flow of our writing.

-What the Others Think: a Mixed Review
+What the Others Think About Indenting or Not: A Mixed Review

-Their remarks ranged from militant quill gripping fists in the air proclaiming how we as writers are the protectors of the sacred art form of the scribes and that we should not go lazily into the long electric dark ages;
+Their remarks ranged from militant quill-gripping fists in the air, proclaiming how we as writers are the protectors of the sacred art form of the scribes and that we should not go lazily into the long electric dark ages;

 Is a space as wide as a thumbprint really worth preservation, or will indentation fade into nostalgia-filled obscurity and be looked back upon like the illustrated drop cap?

 For my money, I believe it is a part of our formatting worth upholding, though with the antagonism of formats created by programmers, as opposed to those created by linguists, and sheer laziness, sometimes by those same linguists, it might just be a losing battle.
 Time will tell.

 Originally from Memphis TN, Gregory Price has lived and taught in Europe, China, and now works as an adjunct professor at Tokyo University of Science in Japan.
 He holds an M.A. in ESL and a BFA for painting and sculpture.
 He is currently producing abstract photography based on radial symmetry of textures from various cities around the world and writing a novel.

-A portfolio of some of his visual art can be found here:
+A portfolio of some of his visual art can be found HERE.